educational-resources-and-services/bibletags-widget/README.md

 Known examples of languages without precise word dividers:

-- Vietnamese and Tai Lü use spaces to divide by syllable.
+* Vietnamese and Tai Lü use spaces to divide by syllable.
-- Tibetan and Dzongkha use other marks to divide by syllable.
+* Tibetan and Dzongkha use other marks to divide by syllable.
-- While most Chinese characters are a single word, some words are made up of more than one.
+* While most Chinese characters are a single word, some words are made up of more than one.
-- Japanese characters are each a single syllable.
+* Japanese characters are each a single syllable.
-- Lao translation may or may not use spaces.
+* Lao translation may or may not use spaces.

 Note: While embedding sites/apps providing USFM for verse content can distinguish between words, this information cannot be replied upon since other embedding sites/apps may only provide plain text.

+### Updates

+* We create a GitHub release for [bibletags-data](https://github.com/educational-resources-and-services/bibletags-data) everytime we update the backend, and a release for [bibletags-widget](https://github.com/educational-resources-and-services/bibletags-widget) each time we update the live widget files.
+In both cases, embedding sites/apps need not make any changes.
+* When `widget-script` requires updating (rarely), embedding sites/apps must make this update manually.
+On this occasion there will likely also be breaking changes in the API.
+Such changes will be annotated here.

 ## LICENSE